Usage

 ).

 Note that saved files, such as the log file and JSON reports, will be saved within the container.
 You may want to mount another volume to save the report files.
+If you would like to run other commands within the container, you can override the default entrypoint by adding --entrypoint /bin/bash

 Examples